MakerPrepLA/makerprepla/lessons/lesson09/lesson9.md

 };
 ```

-1. Loop through the politicos object and concatenate everyones names together, separated by a space.
+1. Loop through the politicians object and concatenate everyone's names together, separated by a space.
 Final result should look something like this: 'hillary clinton barack obama michelle obama joe biden jerry brown'
-2. Loop through the politicos object again, but this time print the data in the following format: `position: name`.
+2. Loop through the politicians object again, but this time print the data in the following format: `position: name`.
 The end result should look like this:

 `secretary_of_state: hillary clinton`